Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/-Sample---FT12.md

    You should see `serial0 -> ttyAMA0` and `/dev/ttyAMA0` present.

-### A.5 Give Node‑RED access to the serial port
+### A.5 Give Node-RED access to the serial port

-On Linux the user that runs Node‑RED must belong to the `dialout` group to open `/dev/ttyAMA0`.
+On Linux the user that runs Node-RED must belong to the `dialout` group to open `/dev/ttyAMA0`.

 1. Check the service user (often `nodered` on Raspberry Pi OS):